 Financial Reporting YES/NO/NA COMMENT 46.
 Does SARC review the first draft of the annual accounts before the External Auditors start work on them?
 YES 47.
 Before the Accounting Officer signs off the Annual Report and Financial Statements, does SARC consider: a) that accounting policies in place comply with relevant requirements, particularly FReM; YES b) that there has been a robust process in preparing the accounts and annual report; YES c) whether the accounts and annual report have been subjected to sufficient review by management and the Accounting Officer and/or Commission; YES d) that when new or novel accounting treatments arise, whether appropriate advice on accounting treatment has been taken; YES e) whether there is an appropriate anti-fraud policy in place and whether losses are suitably recorded; YES whether suitable processes are in place to ensure accurate financial records are kept; YES g) whether suitable processes are in place to ensure regularity and propriety are achieved; and YES h) whether issues raised by the External Auditors have been given appropriate attention?
 YES 48.
 Where the accounts have been qualified, does SARC consider the action taken by SMG / Assembly Commission to deal with the causes of qualification?
-N/A Has not arisen to date 49.
+YES Excess vote from Members' pension liabilities: all avenues explored 49.
 Does SARC satisfy itself that the annual financial statements represent fairly the financial position of the Secretariat, regardless of the pressures on SMG?
 YES COMMUNICATION Reporting to the Board 50.
 Is the Commission kept aware of the work of SARC?
 YES Minutes are sent to Commission members 51.
 Does SARC provide an Annual Report to the Assembly Commission, timed to support the preparation of the Governance Statement?
 YES

-Reportin g to the Board (continued) YES/NO/NA COMMENT 52.
-Does about: SARC's Annual Report present SARC's opinion the comprehensiveness of assurances in meeting the Commission's and Accounting Officer's needs; YES b) the reliability and integrity of these assurances; YES c) whether the assurance available is sufficient to support the Commission and Accounting Officer in their decisions taken and their accountability obligations; YES d) the implication of these assurances for the overall management of risk; YES e) any issues SARC considers pertinent to the Governance Statement and any long-term issues SARC thinks the Commission and/or Accounting Officer should give attention to; YES f) financial reporting for the year; YES g) the quality of both Internal and External Audit and their approach to their responsibilities; and YES h) SARC's view of its own effectiveness, including advice on ways in which it considers it needs to be strengthened or developed?
-YES THE ROL E OF THE CHAIR setting 53.
-Is the Secretary Commission's Secretary different from the SARC YES the SARC Chair consult with the SARC Secretary ery meeting to discuss and agree the business for ng?
-YES genda items formally requested in advance from embers and attendees?
-YES utline agendas planned one year ahead to cover rities and specific issues on a cyclical basis?
+Reporting to the Board (continued) YES/NO/NA COMMENT 52.
+Does SARC's Annual Report present SARC's opinion about: a) the comprehensiveness of assurances in meeting the Commission's and Accounting Officer's needs; YES b) the reliability and integrity of these assurances; YES c) whether the assurance available is sufficient to support the Commission and Accounting Officer in their decisions taken and their accountability obligations; YES d) the implication of these assurances for the overall management of risk; YES e) any issues SARC considers pertinent to the Governance Statement and any long-term issues SARC thinks the Commission and/or Accounting Officer should give attention to; YES f) financial reporting for the year; YES g) the quality of both Internal and External Audit and their approach to their responsibilities; and YES h) SARC's view of its own effectiveness, including advice on ways in which it considers it needs to be strengthened or developed?
+YES THE ROLE OF THE CHAIR Agenda setting 53.
+Is the Commission's Secretary different from the SARC Secretary?
+YES 54.
+Does the SARC Chair consult with the SARC Secretary before every meeting to discuss and agree the business for the meeting?
+55. Are agenda items formally requested in advance from SARC members and attendees?
+YES 56.
+Are outline agendas planned one year ahead to cover core activities and specific issues on a cyclical basis?
 YES